shawnferry/HOL7712-gitbook/not-so-simple/the-better-way.md

 2. Run puppet agent to apply the configuration
   `puppet agent -t`

-3. Edit /etc/puppet/manifests/site.pp
+3. Edit \/etc\/puppet\/manifests\/site.pp

   `vi /etc/puppet/manifests/site.pp`

 The first resource is a slightly modified version of previous example.
-We have added file ownership and
+We add file ownership and a install a package used in future examples.

 ```ruby
 ######
 # e002_better/site.pp